TITLE:

 · Ensure operational priorities allow for timely training development, refinement, and delivery.

-· Ensure employees in reporting chain are allowed adequate time and resources to complete training duties (if assigned) such as subject matter expert (SME), course author, or ES&H Committee member.
+· Ensure employees in reporting chain are allowed adequate time and resources to complete training duties (if assigned) such as SME, course owner/instructor, or ES&H Committee member.

-· Provide the necessary resources to ensure that ESH&Q Staff members are trained to meet, or continue to meet specialty certifications that provide benefit to the lab.
+· Provide the necessary resources to ensure that Environmental, Safety, Health, and Quality (ESH&Q) Staff members are trained to meet, or continue to meet specialty certifications that provide benefit to the lab.

 · Evaluate the Laboratory’s needs for institutional ES&H training.